mackenziesimes/digital-writing-folio/README.md

 -
 Is the remix successful (why or why not)?
 - The remix seems very derivitive and doesnt build on anything from the original, merely copying the format identically and changing the words.

+# Week 5
+A Short branching fiction story

+A. You awaken in a dark room, it is pitch black and cold concrete lay underneath you.
+1. reach to your left. go to B
+2. reach to your right. go to C

+B. Theres a matchbox with two matches in it.
+You decide to scope your surroundings and find a water stained mattress in the corner and a locked steel door.
+You are in a four walled room.
+1. Try and open the door.
+Go to F.
+2. Walk to the mattress.
+Go to G.

+C. You pick up what feels like a book, but you cannot see what it is just yet.
+1. Reach to your left, light a match.
+Go to B.
+2. Throw the book.
+Go to D.

+D. You throw the book and you hear something tiny and metal fall out.
+It is a envelope knife.
+To your left you see some restitching on the mattress, as if it had been cut open and stitched shut.
+1. Use the knife to try and pick the lock on the door.
+Go to  G.
+2. Use the knife to unpick the stitching on the mattress.
+Go to H.

+E. You bang on the door and yell as loud as you can.
+You alarm someone on the other side of the door.
+YOU DIED

+F. the door doesn't open.
+1. Your match dies out.
+Go to C.
+2. You begin to panic.
+Go to E.

+G. The knife breaks the lock and you cant get out.
+You trigger an alarm that sends thunderous footsteps towards your room.
+YOU DIED

+H.